SarSanHer/Master-Thesis/GWAS.md

 # GWAS script

 This file contains the commands used for the data processing after the SNPs' imputation through the Michigan Imputation Server.
-The resulting .zip files from each chromosome were merged into one file and then the information was analysed in order to obtain an overview of the data: we computed basic statistics of the data and performed a population stratification analysis again.
-Afterwards, the data was divided between training and validation (La Princesa, La Paz and Clínico; and Valcecillas respectively).
+The resulting .zip files from each chromosome were transformed and merged into one file that was analysed to obtain an overview of the data: we computed basic statistics of the data and performed a population stratification analysis again.
-Once the data has been prepared, the GWAS can be performed using [GAPIT](https://www.maizegenetics.net/gapit).
-From this analysis we will find SNPs that link BMI and rheumatic arthritis.
+After the overview of the data, files were transformed to GAPIT compatible format: HapMap, and the dataset was divided in training and validation (La Princesa, La Paz and Clínico; and Valcecillas respectively).
+Once the data was prepared, the GWAS was performed using [GAPIT](https://www.maizegenetics.net/gapit).
+From this analysis we found which SNPs associated to BMI and rheumatic arthritis.

  ## Get all required data and tools
  Download the required R packiges pointed in the [GAPIT](https://www.maizegenetics.net/gapit) manual tool